MrJellimann/PegasOSDocumentation/README.md

-# KnightOSDocumentation
+# PegasOSDocumentation
-The documentation for KnightOS, covering everything from design decisions to diagrams and structure.
+The documentation for PegasOS, covering everything from design decisions to diagrams and structure.

 The documentation for this OS is here (where you are now!)